zamazan4ik/awesome-pgo/article/article.md

 If you decide to integrate PGO, probably at some point you will meet some problems, a corner case or find a nice way to improve PGO for your specific workload.
 So here I want to share the PGO experts list (not complete!).
 I believe these people could help you in your PGO journey:

-* Jakub Beranek
+* Jakub Beranek aka [Kobzol](https://github.com/Kobzol) - main PGO wizard in the Rust community.
-* Maxim Panchenko
+* Maxim Panchenko aka [maksfb](https://github.com/maksfb) - BOLT developer
-* Amir Aupov
+* Amir Aupov aka [aaupov](https://github.com/aaupov) - BOLT developer
+* [ptr1337](https://github.com/ptr1337) - CachyOS founder and developer

 Additionally, I reccomend you to [join](https://discord.gg/xS7Z362) LLVM Discord server.
 It has many kind and clever people who can help you with your questions regarding LTO, PGO, PLO and other compiler-like fancy stuff.
+There is a dedicated channel for BOLT too.

 ## Future plans

-TODO
+TODO: test and advertise PGO in the Go ecosystem (when it becomes a bit more mature)

 ## Ideas